QuantumQ1/quantumq1.github.io/research.md

 # Research

-My research is broadly focused on **theoretical high-energy physics**, especially on the structure of **scattering amplitudes** and their realization in **string theory** and related effective field theories.
+Our gourp's research is broadly focused on **High-Energy Physics Theory**, especially on the structures of **scattering amplitudes** in the **QFT** and **String Theory**.

-Below is a brief overview of my current research interests and some suggested introductory references for students and collaborators.
+Below is a brief overview of Our gourp's research interests and some suggested introductory references for students and collaborators.

 ---